behaviour policy

 A clear and consistent approach to behaviour must be supported by all stakeholders.

-Attachment: A child needs to make a secure attachment with the main significant adult or adults in its life from a very early stage, and then have consistent and warm relationships from there onwards throughout childhood for emotional and psychological good health.
+Attachment: A child needs to make a secure attachment with the main, significant adult or adults in their life from a very early stage.
+Then have consistent and warm relationships from there onwards throughout childhood for emotional and psychological good health.

 Rationale: